 Categories. • Environment •

 Credits.
 This page was last revised on August 9, 2018.
-This page originally submitted on May 8, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 455 times since then.
-Photos: 1, 2, 3. submitted on May 8, 2012, by Barry Swackhamer of San Jose, California. • Bill Pfingsten was the editor who published this page.
+This page originally submitted on May 8, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 479 times since then and 3 times this year.
+Photos: 1, 2, 3. submitted on May 8, 2012, by Barry Swackhamer of Brentwood, California. • Bill Pfingsten was the editor who published this page.